Lake County DUI Court Process

 3. Trial (If No Plea Deal)

-- What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence of your BAC level, your driving behavior, and the observations of the arresting officer.
+- What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs, and that your blood alcohol content (BAC) was 0.08 or higher, as specified by CO law.

 Penalties for DUI in Lake County, CO